mattheusroxas/Ferrite/README.md

 I was inspired by youtube-viewer, and it's many forks, to adapt the idea of a YouTube CLI.
 Since I use `pipe-viewer` so regularly I thought it would be nice to make my own spin on it and even improve on it in some areas.

 ## Supported platforms
-This program will literally run on anything with a terminal.
+This program will literally run on anything with a terminal; tested on:
+* Linux

 ## Dependencies
 * cargo